 The principal risks to the Trust are documented and managed using a risk register which will be regularly reviewed.
 The Trust annually reviews the risk management policy, the risk management strategy.
-The Trusts risk register and both school risk registers are reviewed twice a year.
+The Trusts risk register and both school risk registers are reviewed at least twice a year.
+This includes that the estate is safe and well maintained and complies with relevant regulations.